by Tim Richter

 2. A Realistic Definition of Affordability

-BCH’s current approach risks trying to be everything, everywhere, all at once.
-We need to start by prioritizing those in greatest need – it’s the smart thing to do, and it’s the federal government’s own policy.
-Under the National Housing Strategy Act, the housing policy of Canada is the progressive realization of the right to housing.
-That means, Canada’s housing policy requires BCH to prioritize those in greatest need and set clear targets and timelines to meet those needs.
+Instead, BCH needs to be laser-focused on supporting people that the market can’t or won’t serve and prioritize serving those in the greatest housing need.
+It’s not just the smart thing to do; it’s the government’s own policy under the National Housing Strategy Act to foster the progressive realization of the right to housing.
+That means Canada’s housing policy requires BCH to prioritize those in greatest need and set clear a clear plan to achieve that.

-6. Lower Construction Costs
+8. Lower Construction Costs

 BCH is launching in a challenging context for new housing construction.
 High costs for land, material and development charges, regulatory bottlenecks, infrastructure challenges, and labour and supply chain constraints are all taking a toll.
 BCH needs to promote the systems changes, FPT collaboration, and cross-sector commitment that we need to get things back on track.

-7. No Time to Waste
+9. No Time to Waste

-Launching a new federal entity on the scale of Build Canada Homes is a massive undertaking and it will take time.
-Homelessness is continuing its lethal trajectory upward.
-More than half of Canadians are worried they are one emergency away from losing their homes.
 The government must find a way to keep building housing and the infrastructure necessary to support it through existing programs while BCH is established.
 At the same time, the government can have an immediate impact on affordability and build a safety net by renewing, expanding, and focusing the Canada Housing Benefit in partnership with the provinces.
 This would ensure struggling people keep their homes and people experiencing homelessness can afford housing, and it would buy Build Canada Homes the time needed to build the homes we need for long-term sustained affordability.

 What’s Next